Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 CEO & Co-Founder

 Sustainability in transport is no longer optional: it is an environmental, regulatory and competitive necessity.
 Transport is one of the largest emitters of greenhouse gases, so cutting its impact is decisive in slowing climate change.
 For companies, it also unlocks cost savings, improves reputation and makes regulatory compliance easier.
-In this article we explain why it matters and where to start.

 The impact of transport on the carbon footprint